How Startup Funding Rounds Work

 Traditionally, an IPO (Initial Public Offering) marks the first time a private company offers shares to the public.
 An IPO is an opportunity for the company to continue raising money while allowing millions of ordinary people to buy its stock.
 It’s also an early investor’s first chance to sell their stock for cash and exit their investment (hopefully at a profit).
 The other historical alternative for an exit is if the company is acquired.

 However, equity crowdfunding changes all of that.
 Not only can the public now invest in companies before the IPO, but one day we hope they will be able to exit their investment sooner too (as IPOs and acquisitions can often take anywhere from 5-10 years before they occur).

-If approved by the SEC and FINRA, StartEngine may be able to provide an additional channel for investors to exit their investments through our trading platform, rather than being restricted to historical exit channels like IPO or acquisition.
-Our goal is to say goodbye to the 5-10 year waiting period, and say hello to the future of investing.
+This means StartEngine provides an additional channel for investors to potentially exit their investments through our trading platform, rather than being restricted to historical exit channels like IPO or acquisition.** Our goal is to say goodbye to the 5-10 year waiting period, and say hello to the future of investing.